ernie-mlg/Time_delay_revise_demo/README.md

 Problem 1 and 2 solved.

 Problem:

-    Key before alternatives are lost.
+1.Key before alternatives are lost.

 -------------------Oct.20-------------------------------